 Lower-Division Program.
-New and transfer students who have been admitted to the university and who have selected Architectural Studies are admitted to the lower-division architecture program without separate application to the School of Architecture.
+New and transfer students who have been admitted to the university and who have selected Architectural Studies as their major are admitted to the lower-division architecture program without separate application to the School of Architecture.
 Completion of lower-division requirements does not ensure acceptance to the upper-division professional program.

 Transfer credits for the lower-division program are reviewed by the college faculty.
 To be admissible to this curriculum, transfer courses must be equivalent in both content and level of offering.
 A review of samples of work is required for studio classes.
 Consult a college academic advisor for an appointment.

 Entering lower-division students who are not prepared to enroll in some of the required courses are required to complete additional university course work.
 These additional prerequisite courses do not apply to the Bachelor of Science in Design degree requirements.

 Upper-Division Professional Program.
 Admission to the upper-division professional program is competitive and limited by available resources.
-Admission is awarded to those applicants demonstrating the highest promise for professional success, including evidence of ability and the prospect for significant public service.
+Admission is awarded to those applicants demonstrating the highest promise for professional success.

 Transfer students who have completed the equivalent required lower-division course work may apply to the upper-division program.
 Prior attendance at ASU is not required for application to the upper-division program.
-Applicants who already hold a bachelor's degree in another field should apply to the 3+ year Master of Architecture degree program.
-See the Graduate Catalog for more information.